Ghazala Rubi, Lahore General Hospital, Pakistan

 A signature feature of Group A Streptococcus pyogenes (GAS) infections in humans is dysregulated hemostasis.
 Hemostasis is a component of the innate immune system, which also includes inflammation and complement activation, all of which attempt to eliminate the invadin [....] » Read More

-Title : Reducing the dose of mycophenolate in solid organ transplant recipients diagnosed with SARS-CoV-2 infection increases the risk of severe COVID-19
+Title : Immunosuppressive medications did not increase the risk of severe COVID-19 in solid organ transplant recipients diagnosed with SARS-CoV-2 infection

 Albert J Eid, University of Kansas Medical Center, United States